 What is the Whitaker International Program?

-The Whitaker International Program has sent approximately 400 emerging leaders in U.S. biomedical engineering (or bioengineering) to undertake a self-designed project overseas that will enhance their careers within the field.
-The goal of the program is to assist the development of professional leaders who are not only superb scientists, but who also will advance the profession through an international outlook.
-Along with supporting grant projects in an academic setting, the Whitaker International Program encourages grantees to engage in policy work and propose projects in an industry setting.
+The Whitaker International Program sent approximately 400 emerging leaders in U.S. biomedical engineering (or bioengineering) oversees to undertake a self-designed project that enhanced their careers.
+Along with supporting grant projects in an academic setting, the Whitaker International Program encouraged grantees to engage in policy work and propose projects in an industry setting.

 What is the Whitaker Foundation?

 From 1975 until 2006, The Whitaker Foundation supported the development and enhancement of biomedical engineering (BME) in the United States, contributing nearly $700 million to universities.
 When they closed, The Whitaker Foundation committed its remaining funds to the Institute of International Education to create the Whitaker International Fellows and Scholars Program, with the goal of enhancing international collaborative ties between the emerging leaders in the U.S. BME community and their counterparts abroad.

 ** The Whitaker International Program is no longer accepting new applications**

 U.S.-based biomedical engineers who are graduating seniors, graduate students, post-docs or early-career professionals.
 Applicants should be either currently-enrolled or no more than three years from their most recent degree.